Joker in Cinema: Infinitely elastic yet extremely constricted

 Before we move on to the hugely anticipated Todd Phillip’s Joaquin Phoenix Joker, the fifth attempt on the character, we must deconstruct the character as metamorphosed in films.
 The VIBGYOR of the existence of a live-action Joker must, hence, be :

 1. The laugh: Continuous, peculiar, sinister, sadistic, one that masquerades pain in the veil of joy.
 While Heath Ledger laughs effortlessly, the grim nature of Jack Nicholson’s laughter fascinates the most.
 This is one absolute parameter on which Leto’s Joker can be criticized.
 His laugh was forced, frustrating and fragile.
 At the other end of the spectrum is Mark Hamill’s laughter, the undisputed numero uno laughter, deserving honourable mention.

 2. The psycho-sociopathy: The Joker must be capable of doing everything.
 There must be no strings on him.
-Romero’s Joker is restricted with his plan, Nicholson’s is constrained by his vengeful urge, Leto’s Joker is held back by the studios.
+Romero’s Joker is restricted with his plan, Nicholson’s is constrained by his vengeful urge, Leto’s Joker is held back by the Warner Bros.
 Ledger’s Joker is allowed to be free, able to succeed in death and in life.